14 Best Restaurants in Reykjavík, Iceland

 Known For

-• A full gin and tonic menu
+• Full gin and tonic menu

-• Delicious fish of the day specials
+• Delicious fish-of-the-day specials

 Restaurant Details